All Episodes

 And that's what it seems like we've got going on here.

-And Charlie Wrangle shot back last week.
+And Charlie Wrangell shot back last week.

-He said the president hasn't been around long enough to determine what my dignity is.
+He said, the president hasn't been around long enough to determine what my dignity is.

 Do not misunderstand me.